"Testing email validation is an essential part of the test process which validates if the input is compliant with the Internet Message Format."

 Email Validation

-Email Validation represents actions taken in an attempt to check if the input is compliant with the Internet Message Format aka RFC-5322 standard.
+Email Validation represents actions taken to check if the input complies with the Internet Message Format, aka RFC-5322 standard.
 More about this standard can be found here.

 Email validation testing can be positive and negative.
-Positive Email Validation represents the action taken in verifying if an email subscription accepts valid email addresses while negative Email Validation is focused on checking if the system accepts negative entries as well.
+Positive Email Validation is the action taken to verify whether an email subscription accepts valid email addresses.
+In contrast, negative Email Validation is focused on checking if the system also accepts negative entries.

 Testing Email Validation consists of 3 steps: